 - Be enrolled at SMGS as a permanent or winter term-only student.

 - Be enrolled in a snowsports program at Thredbo or Perisher (any discipline).
-The SMGS Head of Student Programs & Development, Martin Philpott, can provide advice on which programs will meet your needs.
+Either the resorts themselves, or the SMGS ESA Co-ordinator, Josh Armstead, can provide advice on which programs will meet your needs.

-- Have met with the Head of Student Programs & Development and have had their application approved.
+- Have met with the ESA Co-ordinator, Josh Armstead and/or Head of Activities, Martin Philpott, and have had their application approved.

 How old do I have to be to participate in the Elite Snowsports Academy?

-How old do I have to be to be a residential student at SMGS and/or participate in the holiday homestay program?
+How old do I have to be to be a residential student at SMGS?

-You must be in Year 7 or above to join the SMGS boarding house or participate in our holiday homestay program.
+You must be in Year 7 or above to join the SMGS boarding house.

 Why does it cost more for winter term-only enrolments?

 There is a higher administrative and academic overhead for temporary enrolments as your program of study will vary from that of existing students.
-However, in the event that you complete the winter term, and then decide to enrol at SMGS on an ongoing basis, the difference will be refunded to you.
+However, in the event that you complete the winter term, and then decide to enrol at SMGS on an ongoing basis, the difference will be refunded to you in due course.

 When is payment for the program due?